technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 01/Lab01.md

 **Objectives**

-- Build a standalone copilot for Contoso Real Estates from Copilot Studio (that will allow customers to discover information about the real estate booking process and create booking requests for the office to review.)
+- Build a standalone agent for Contoso Real Estates from Copilot Studio (that will allow customers to discover information about the real estate booking process and create booking requests for the office to review.)

 - Create Topics to set up the logic of the bookings.